jubilbee/SQL_Test/README.md

 Based on feedback from employers, we have created a comprehensive SQL test document designed to prepare you for common SQL interview questions.
 This test covers all the essential SQL functions that are frequently tested in interviews, helping you build a strong foundation.

+### To run this
+run the db_builder.py file and then you can work in the final.ipynb

 ### What You'll Learn

 **Basic SQL Functions:** We will start with basic operations like SELECT, JOIN, WHERE, GROUP BY, and ORDER BY.